 Eligibility Criteria

-- The applicant must be a full-time undergraduate student currently enrolled at FSU’s main campus and in good academic standing with a cumulative GPA of at least 3.0.
+- The applicant must be a full-time graduate student currently enrolled at FSU’s main campus and in good academic standing with a cumulative GPA of at least 3.0.

 - The research project must align with the mission and focus areas of the IGC.